Erkzucr/automation-analytics-portfolio/case-studies/06-period-over-period-analysis/README.md

 What changed since last period, and does the change actually make sense?
 That's the question this workflow is built to answer without someone eyeballing two spreadsheets side by side.

+## Business impact

+Comparing this period to last shouldn't depend on whoever happens to be doing the review that month noticing what's off.
+Flagging movements against a threshold means a real variance surfaces before it becomes a surprise in the report, instead of after — which is exactly when a controller needs to know about it.

 ## Business problem

 Recurring outputs need a current-versus-prior comparison almost every cycle, but doing that comparison by hand means someone has to notice which movements are normal and which ones deserve a second look.
 That judgment call shouldn't depend on who happens to be doing the review that month.